Unleashing the Hidden Potential of Sleep for Optimal Brain Health

 During this stage, the brain replays and strengthens newly formed memories, allowing for better retention and recall.

-Furthermore, sleep has been found to facilitate the integration of learned information and the formation of connections between different pieces of knowledge, enhancing cognitive abilities such as problem-solving and decision-making.
+Furthermore, sleep has been found to facilitate the integration of learned information and the formation of between different pieces of knowledge, enhancing cognitive abilities such as problem-solving and decision-making.

 Additionally, sleep has been linked to increased creative thinking, as it allows the brain to make novel associations and connections, leading to innovative ideas and solutions.